On Supports for graphs of bounded genus: Introduction

 A hypergraph $(X,\mathcal{E})$ consists of a set $X$ and a collection $\mathcal{E}$ of subsets of $X$ called \emph{hyperedges}.
 Hypergraphs generalize graphs (where $\mathcal{E}$ consists only of 2-element subsets of $X$).
 We are interested in questions of representing hypergraphs by \emph{sparse} graphs that capture some of its structure.
 The notion of structure we want to preserve is that of connectedness of the hyperedges.

 Consider a hypergraph $(X,\mathcal{E})$.
-A graph $Q$ on $X$ is a \emph{support} for the hypergraph if for each $E\in\mathcal{E}$, the induced graph $Q[E]$ of $G$ is connected.
-If we forgo sparsity, we can trivially construct a support by taking a complete graph on $X$.
+A graph $Q$ on $X$ is a \emph{support} for the hypergraph if for each $E\in\mathcal{E}$, the induced graph $Q[E]$ of $Q$ is connected.
+If we ignore the sparsity, we can trivially construct a support by taking a complete graph on $X$.
 The problems become non-trivial if we impose sparsity.
-For example, if we require the support graph to be planar, then even deciding if a hypergraph admits such a support is NP-hard \cite{Johnson1987Hypergraph}.
+For example, if we require the support graph to be planar, then even deciding if a hypergraph admits such a support is NP-hard due to a result of~\cite{Johnson1987Hypergraph}.